Skip to main content

 Step 2.
 Meeting scheduled

-A property advisor and a Storm Recovery Navigator will support you throughout the process.
-They will contact you after categorisation and book an in-person or online meeting.
+A property advisor will support you throughout the process.
+Your property advisor will contact you after categorisation and book an in-person or online meeting.

 The meeting should include all owners of the property, plus a support person if needed.